b01/d3/README.txt

 Requirements:
+- PHP 5.4.x
+- How to setup use of PHP's user.ini
+- MySQL 5.x and a MySQL database account with select, insert, and update permissions.
+	note: It is required to set the value DSN in the settings file.

 	Notes: In the near future MySQL will not be a requirement.
 I haven't tested this with any other database server applications.
 However, it should be trivial for any PHP developer to modify the code to use another DB like Postgres.

-- PHP 5.4.x
-- MySQL 5.x and a MySQL database account with select, insert, and update permissions.
-	note: It is required to set the value DSN in the settings file.

 Setup Instructions: